Screen Shot के साथ पड़ने के लिए

 How to change non-system icons

-1. Find icons that suit your sense of style.
+To change icons other than system icons1.
+Find icons that suit your sense of style.
 For example, enter “download Windows icons” in your favorite Internet search tool.

 2. Download the icons and save them to your computer.